ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Test Case GenerationManual (humans write test cases)Automated (Planner agent reads code and generates tests)

-Test ExecutionManual or via separate Tricentis Tosca toolAutomated (Automator agent executes on real browsers/devices)
+Test ExecutionManual or via separate Tricentis Tosca toolAutomated (Executor agent runs tests against a live preview environment)

-Test MaintenanceManual (humans update when features change)Automated (Maintainer agent self-heals)
+Test MaintenanceManual (humans update when features change)Automated (Diffs Agent updates and deprecates tests from PR code diffs)

 Open SourceNo (proprietary, closed source)Yes (BSL 1.1, github.com/autonoma-ai/autonoma)